markhodierne/book-agent/BRIEF.md

 This is a TypeScript AI agent application based on a cloned template repository.

 NOTE: The starter template that we are using for this project may need some modification for our chosen technology stack.
-For example: we are using OpenAI's Agents SDK NOT Vercel's AI SDK.
+For example: we are using LangGraph for AI orchestration NOT Vercel's AI SDK.

 The app will use the following technologies: